A Machine for Burning Cities

 The yield of the "super" was 10,400 kilotons, far more than every bomb ever dropped before combined.
 It would take hundreds of fission bombs to match the devastation of WWII; a feat that could be accomplished in months instead of years, but more of a progression in the technology of warfare than a revolution.
 But thermonuclear weapons brought that down to minutes.
 That is the reality that gave us the Cold War, and has enforced the precarious peace of the last 70 years.

 I worry that the public perception of "nuclear" weapons is too heavily colored by Hiroshima and Nagasaki.
 For all people decry the bombings, they take comfort in their constrained damage and the cities' relatively speedy recoveries.
 I have been to Hiroshima; the epicenter of the bombing is a nondescript office building now, and were it not for the 原爆ドーム (Atomic Bomb Dome) you would not know anything had happened.
 If a thermonuclear attack struck Washington, it would never rise again.
-The US Capital, if such a thing even exists, would be a nondescript hill in Virginia[11].
+The US Capitol, if such a thing even exists, would be a nondescript hill in Virginia[11]

-I witnessed this phenomenon again when tensions flared between India and Pakistan, both "nuclear-armed countr[ies]" in the words of The New York Times.
+.I witnessed this phenomenon again when tensions flared between India and Pakistan, both "nuclear-armed countr[ies]" in the words of The New York Times.
 They—and nearly everyone else—elided the distinction between the nuclear capabilities of Pakistan and the thermonuclear capabilities of India.
 A nuclear war between them would be an unmitigated disaster for both of course, but the nation of India would continue to exist; the nation of Pakistan would not.

 It's 70 years late, but we would do well to heed Oppenheimer's warning.